Are you a carer?

 - Personal care like help with eating, getting to the toilet, washing and dressing.

-- Physical care ensuring the person can move around their home.
+- Physical care ensuring the person can move around their home, accompanying them to appointments or social activities.

 A carer is unpaid and is not employed or a volunteer.